kqarryzada/NeoDefaults/docs/More-Info.md

 Currently, the only change made is to increase the size of damage numbers to make them more readable, as discussed in the [README](/README.md#what-gets-changed).

+This VPK file is only intended for use with the default HUD, and may not work if you are using a custom HUD.

 ## Customizing NeoDefaults
 If NeoDefaults changes a game setting that you don't like, you can fix it by overriding that setting in the `custom.cfg` file that NeoDefaults creates for you.